How to Add a Website to Google Search Console

 How to Set Up Google Search Console for Better SEO Optimization

-UX factors play a crucial role in website ranking, as search engines evaluate user interaction with the site.
-Additionally, it is essential to optimize mobile usability to enhance user experience on mobile devices.
-For successful setup and improved visibility, use the following tools and practices:
+UX factors play an important role in SEO, as search engines take into account the ease of user interaction with the site.
+It is also important to optimize mobile usability to ensure comfortable access to the resource on mobile devices.

 ➤ Analyze the GSC report to identify indexing and site coverage issues.